 Rebecca, our existing ANP was previously an experienced Emergency Nurse Practitioner, having worked in A&E.

-Two of our Practice Nurses, Varsha and Komal are currently on ANP training programmes.
+One of our Practice Nurses, Varsha has undertaken an ANP training programme.

-Varsha and Komal (in addition to their Practice Nurse duties) will deal with long term conditions such as diabetes, COPD, hypertension, - they can carry out the routine monitoring and management of these conditions and will see you if any of the routine annual checks you've had with the Healthcare Assistant show you require further management.
+Varsha (in addition to her Practice Nurse duties) will deal with long term conditions such as diabetes, COPD, hypertension, - ANPs can carry out the routine monitoring and management of these conditions and will see you if any of the routine annual checks you've had with the Healthcare Assistant show you require further management.

 Practice Nurses are registered nurses who undergo additional training to allow them to run their own surgeries within a practice treating minor injuries, wounds, giving healthcare advice, dealing with minor illness and help with monitoring long term conditions, carry out cervical cytology.
 They also lead on infection control.